AG-Schumann/webapp/README.md

 * Now you should be able to reach the Web-app at http://localhost/display (or http://your_IP_address/display).

 ## Optional: set up password log in ##
-If you want to add simple single user/password protection to your *Doberman WebApp* you can follow for example these instructions here https://github.com/plumdog/django-password-protect
+There are ways to add simple single user/password protection to your *Doberman WebApp*.
+See for example these instructions here https://github.com/plumdog/django-password-protect